RyuuXS/Reforestation/README.md

-## What do you call your friend who stands in a hole?
-Phil.
+## You can't trust a ladder.
+It will always let you down